SmartForest-no/wheelRuts_semanticSegmentation/README.md

 ```

 # Available models
-As 🍒 on top of the 🎂, in addition to the default model, we also provide additional models (see Table below).
+As 🍒 on top of the 🎂, in addition to the default model, we will also provide additional models in the future as we develop the method further (see Table below).
 The default model (singleTrack_allData_49epochs) has been trained for 50 epoch on the entire dataset described by [Bhatnagar et al. (2022)](https://zenodo.org/record/5746878#.YoeAzKhBxaQ).

 | model_name  | description |
 | ------------- | ------------- |